WEST COAST OF WISCONSIN FOODIE TRAIL

 Down river from Bay city is the Village of Maiden Rock.
 Barely two streets wide, it clings to the bluffs on the shores of the lake.
 Best known for its bars and bakery it has become alive with new shops and galleries and the second trail destination.

-The Smiling Pelican Bake Shop, Sandra Thielman’s Smiling Pelican is a small but immensely popular bakery.
+Sandra Thielman’s Smiling Pelican is a small but immensely popular bakery.
 Their made from scratch treats are crafted with care in small batches, are well known throughout the area.
 They have a devoted following that you can find lined up at the door, anticipating the delights about to be consumed.
-The bread is world class.
-The Lavender Ginger cookies are things to dream of and the fine pastries are stellar.
 Best to check their Facebook page for up-to-date listings of hours.

-Six miles past Maiden Rock you will find yourself in Stockholm, a tiny village of 66 permanent residents but packs a huge amount into its two streets of shops and eateries and is well known as a famous day trip destination, a Midwest Living “Best of” and includes four spectacular trail destinations.
+Six miles past Maiden Rock you will find yourself in Stockholm, a tiny village of 78 permanent residents but packs a huge amount into its two streets of shops and eateries and is well known as a famous day trip destination, a Midwest Living “Best of” and named “The coziest small town in America.”

 On the main corner of the Great River Road and Spring Street in this extremely popular destination village you will find the famous and deeply loved Stockholm Pie.
 The shop is known for its made from scratch, just like grandma made food, especially the pie… lots of pie, really good pie.
-Typically, you will find 20+ different handmade pies on the menu.
-In addition to the pie the shop is loved for its delicious food – sandwiches, salads, and savory pies.
-River Travel Magazine named Stockholm Pie and General Store Best Café, Best Dessert, Best Foodie Hidden Gem, and Best Pie on the Mississippi River.
-USA Today named it one of the 18 legendary pie shops in the US.
+In addition to the pie, the shop is loved for its delicious food – sandwiches, salads, and savory pies.
+River Travel Magazine named Stockholm Pie and General Store Best Café on the Mississippi River, and Best Piei in the country.
+USA Today said it is one of the 18 legendary pie shops in the US.
 RoadFood Guide called it one of the 100 best places to eat in America.
-Awarded with numerous nods as best pie in Wisconsin and one of the best in the country, and the pot pie has been lauded by Splendid Table.
+Awarded with numerous nods as best pie in Wisconsin and one of the best in the country.
 Lines can be sizable on weekends but oh so worth the wait.
-Best to call ahead and pre order whole pies and if you have your heart set on a particular slice.
+Best to call ahead and pre-order whole pies or if you have your heart set on a particular slice.
 Beautiful garden seating in addition to inside the classic building.
+Ask about the Stockholm Opera Hall for group events and check out Wisconsin Foods & Sundries Marketplace for a taste of Wisconsin & Scandinavia with wine, beer and cheese sampling, bookstore and foodie treats galore.
 Open year around but check Facebook for hours.

 N2030 Spring St, Stockholm WI